Sellers are savvy and will do their research before selecting an Estate Agent.

 Let’s delve into the top 6 things your prospective sellers want from you as an Estate Agent.

 Some sellers may want to negotiate your fee and rather than focusing on price, be sure to be armed with all the features and benefits that come from using your Estate Agency.
+Knowing your value proposition will greatly benefit your sales and marketing strategy, and help improve the chances of getting new clients

 You’ll also want to add that your service is highly personalised, you have a strong sales team that sells houses like theirs all day, every day.

-Come across as the safe pair of hands and you’ll win that new business
+Come across as the safe pair of hands and you’ll win that new business.

 We all have heard of the Estate Agents who deliberately give optimistic valuations, to win new business and to lure sellers into a false sense of security.